 - The phellogen and part of the vascular cambium originate in the pericycle.

-- Root without pericycle is rare but found in water plant.
+- Roots without pericycle are rare but may be found in water plants and parasites.

 The vascular System

-- Generally xylem forms discrete strands, alternating wit phloem.
+- The xylem forms discrete strands, alternating with phloem.

-- If xylem is not differentiated in the center, the center is occupied by a pith.
+- If xylem is not differentiated in the centre, the centre is occupied by a pith.